 |Grab a Scoop at a Local Ice Cream Shop|

 A mid-Michigan summer and ice cream just go together.
-Whether it’s Superman, Mackinac Island Fudge or anything in between, visiting an ice cream shop is a treasured summer thing to do.
-From MSU Dairy Store to Mooville and Scoopy Doos, wherever your family travels this summer, your taste buds will thank you.
+Whether it’s Superman, Mackinac Island Fudge, or anything in between, visiting an ice cream shop is a treasured summertime activity.
+From the MSU Dairy Store to Mooville and Scoopy Doos, wherever your family travels this summer, your taste buds will thank you.